Iain Stevenson, Head of Dental at Wesleyan Financial Services, shares the top challenges faced by dentists in the current economic landscape…

 Impact of inflation and erosion of savings

-Inflation is expected to hit 7.25% by April this year, which is more than triple the Bank of England’s target of 2%.
-What this means for those who have large funds sitting within savings accounts (or business accounts) is that their savings are at serious risk of being eroded by inflation over time.
+High inflation is expected to be with us for some time, and much higher than the Bank of England’s target of 2%.
+What this means for those who have large funds sitting within savings accounts (or business accounts) is that the purchasing power of their savings is at serious risk of being eroded by inflation over time.

-The Bank of England has nudged up its interest rate today again following the initial increase in December to help combat inflation.
+Interest rates have risen to 2.25% with the aim of controlling spiralling inflation.
 However, most people won’t have noticed a positive impact on their finances, especially with UK wage growth slowing and rising energy and food prices.

-The best easy-access savings rate on the market is currently at 0.71% and it is possible to obtain a rate of 2.2% if you’re willing to lock your cash away for five years, which won’t stack up against inflation should it reach 7.25%.*
+The best easy-access savings rate on the market is currently at 2.35% and it is possible to obtain a rate of 4.55% if you’re willing to lock your cash away for five years, which won’t stack up against inflation should it continue to hover at 9.9%*.

-To protect your wealth, one way to overcome this particular financial hurdle is to think about other ways you can make use of your savings.
-The money you hold onto as cash, slowly loses its buying power due to inflation.
-However, by investing, you can expect to achieve higher returns over time, with the aim of at least beating inflation.
+To protect your surplus savings, one way to overcome this particular financial hurdle is to think about other ways you can make use of your money.
+The money you hold onto as cash slowly loses its buying power due to inflation.
+However, by investing, you have the potential to attract higher returns over time, with the aim of at least beating inflation over the medium to long term.

 Increased pressure on dental businesses